-Eligible Individuals Under Age 18.
-In the event that the eligible individual who is enrolling as a subscriber is under the age of 18, the enrollment form must be completed by the parent, guardian, or other person who is acting on behalf of that minor.
+Subscriber Under Age 18.
+In the event that the eligible individual who is enrolling as a subscriber is under the age of 18, the enrollment form must be completed by the parent or guardian.
 In this case, the person who is executing the individual contract is not eligible for benefits under the individual contract.
 But, he or she will be responsible for acting on behalf of the subscriber as necessary and making premium payments as described in this individual contract.
 The person who executes the individual contract will be considered the subscriber's authorized representative.

-Available Plans Types.
+Available Plan Types.
 You may enroll in this health plan as a subscriber under an individual contract in one of the following types of plans: